What is Agile Project Management?

-Earlier, when the project begins, the developer is involved in designing the software using code, debug them whenever it’s wrong, correct it and all it’s done.
+Earlier, when the project begins, the developer is involved in designing the software using code, debug them whenever it’s wrong, correct it, and all it’s done.
 The developed code effectively suited to the customer or not was the question.
 Producing a small piece of the project seemed a little difficult.
-As and when the project complexity increases so do the difficulties in the software development process.
+As and when the project complexity increases, so do the difficulties in the software development process.
 It’s then when the software development models came into existence.
 For each development cycle, there was learning from the previous iterations.
-This was how the term Agile originated from 2001.
+This was how the term Agile originated in 2001.

 Important Aspects of Agile Project Management

 To create a meaningful iteration asking with the Software development cycles.
 The 4 major points created a way more transparency in the project approach for success.